reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

         * If element type is a complex type, see "Mapping ElementDefinition data types" below
     * QuestionnaireItem.required => if (element.min > 0)
     * QuestionnaireItem.repeats => if (element.max > 1)
-    * QuestionnaireItem.readOnly => Context from the corresponding data-requirement (???)
+    * QuestionnaireItem.readOnly => Context from the corresponding data-requirement (???) -- add when initial[x] is set?
+Or just when fixed[x], pattern[x] is present?
     * QuestionnaireItem.maxLength => element.maxLength (if type is a string)
+    * QuestionnaireItem.initialValue =>
-    * QuestionnaireItem.initialValue => From featureExpression (if available)
+      * From featureExpression (if available) -- Will this require a patient data bundle?
+      * Use pattern[x], fixed[x], or defaultValue[x]
+      * If value is a complex data type, see "Mapping ElementDefinition data types" below
-    * QuestionnaireItem.answerOption => build if the element has a binding to a VS
+    * QuestionnaireItem.answerOption => build if the element has a binding to a VS -- Should this be answerValueSet?

-    For each case-feature definition/profile, create a group of questionnaire items.
-There must be at least one questionnaire item per item in the snapshot that have a cardinality of at least 1..*

     ### Mapping ElementDefinition data types to Questionnaire Items
     * To see a mapping of FHIR primitive types to Questionnaire answer value types and QuestionnaireItem.type, visit https://docs.google.com/spreadsheets/d/1YmmW28fDX0VsSlQAVsK2p9bbkV3hxhxnUaUCiRKAL6M/edit?usp=sharing